wangpy/google-play-android-publisher-plugin/README.md

 ### GoogleJsonResponseException: 401 Unauthorized
 This means that the Google service account does not have permission to make the changes that you requested.

-Make sure that you followed the setup instructions above, and confirm that the service account you are using in this Jenkins job has the appropriate permissions for the app that you are trying to change.
+Make sure that you followed the setup instructions above, and confirm that the service account you are using in this Jenkins job has the appropriate permissions in the Google Play Console for the app that you are trying to update.

 ### GoogleJsonResponseException: 500 Internal Server Error
 Unfortunately, the Google Play API sometimes is not particularly reliable, and will throw generic server errors for no apparent reason.